modern-online/Unfamiliar-Convenient/ITP-class/fallback skill/README.md

 The script needs Mycroft voice assistant installed More on Mycroft: https://github.com/MycroftAI

+Originally written by Claire Glanois,
-Vytas has further adapted it for the 2021 NYU ITP Master's programme.
+Vytas hsimplified it for the 2021 NYU ITP Master's programme.
 Feel free to tune and shape it according to your project.